FRCTeam3255/Robot2015/README.md

 # Summary
 This code is for the [FIRST FRC](http://www.firstinspires.org/robotics/frc) 2015 competion Recyle Rush.
 For more information on our team please chekout our website (<http://www.frcteam3255.com/>)

+# Awards and Accomplishments
+Innovation in Control Award

+2015 San Diego Regional Winner

+4th in Hopper Divsion at World Championships

 ## Components
 Our code impliments the following devices:
 * Talon Motor Controllers